 I am currently working on domestic scale paintings inspired by the beaches and landscapes of the most westerly corner of the Isle of Wight, within walking distance of my studio close to Freshwater Bay.
 These days I show my work primarily at Yarmouth Gallery, just four miles away in the tiny harbour town of Yarmouth.
 I also participate in IW Artists' annual Open Studios event.

-Teaching has also been an important part of my artistic life and I have been fortunate to work with a variety of community groups and individuals from the leisure painter to inmates of HMP Albany.
+Teaching has also been an important part of my artistic life and I have been fortunate to work with a variety of community groups and individuals from the leisure painter to inmates of HMP Albany and HMP Camp Hill.
 Teaching is always a learning experience that gives back as much as it takes.